Does Freedom Work on Linux? Setup, Limits, and Key Features

 What to Look for in Linux Alternatives to Cold Turkey

 Yes, Freedom works on Linux through a Chrome browser extension that blocks distracting websites.
-Unlike Mac or Windows versions, Linux users can’t block desktop applications – only websites within the Chrome browser.
-Installation takes two steps through the Chrome Web Store, and your blocks sync across all devices on your account.
+Unlike the Mac or Windows versions, Linux users cannot block desktop apps, only websites within the Chrome browser.
+Sessions also sync across all devices on your account.

 Key Takeaways